fivejade/sfc_taskmapping/README.md

 The details of installation and execution are described at README.pdf file in root directory.

 #### P3DFFT solver
-P3DFFT solver is a popular software package to implement fast Fourier trans-forms  (FFTs)  in  three  dimensions  in  a  highly  efficient  and  scalable  way.
+P3DFFT solver is a popular software package to implement fast Fourier transforms  (FFTs)  in  three  dimensions  in  a  highly  efficient  and  scalable  way.
 It exploits  a  2D  domain  decomposition  strategy.
 It  needs  to  build  two  versions(baseline and Hilbert executable) of P3DFFT solver and execute them one afteranother.
 Patch  files  are  given  to  build  Hilbert  version.

 #### Poisson solver
 Poisson solver is a parallel solver of the Poisson equation with Multigrid method.
 Unlike previous workload, this code adapts a 3D domain decomposition strategy.